Wolverine971/9takes/src/blog/people/musicians/Lana-Del-Rey.md

 <p class="firstLetter">Lana Del Rey, the sultry siren of nostalgia-tinged pop, has captivated audiences with her haunting melodies and cinematic lyrics.</p>

-But beneath the carefully crafted image of vintage glamour lies a complex artist whose inner world is as rich and layered as her music.
+But beneath the image of vintage glamour lies a complex artist whose inner world is as rich and layered as her music.
 Let's dive into the depths of Lana's psyche and explore the intricacies that make her a true embodiment of the Enneagram Type 4 personality.

 ## What is Lana Del Rey's Personality Type?